Friday, October 18, 2024

 Beatles for Sale does one thing well, though, it advances the scope of the bands recorded sound.
 There is a lot more space around the core of each of these songs.
 They are also more dynamic in the arrangements, allowing for a relief from the big shouty choruses and bluster so that John's lines about trying to telephone in No Reply after the huge middle eight sound like he's exhausted.
 This aids the song immeasurably: if it had just been played at the same intensity all through and Lennon had sung the lines like that it would have sounded like a bad take.
 As it is, it draws us in to the centre of the character's crushing sadness ... in a light and boppy Beatles song.

-I used to skip when really listening to this one when I first got it.
+I used to skip a lot when listening to this one when I first got it.
 The covers felt old and stodgy and seemed to rub themselves off against the frailer of the originals.
 The sleeve art with its loud yellow field and old style photos of the band also felt a little senior.
 Where A Hard Day's Night pounds confidence and creativity, jingling with twelve strings and sophisticated vocal harmony, Beatles for Sale feels like a step over a cliff edge.
 The best songs here point to the next step which, at the end of the following year would sound as joyous as Rubber Soul and leave the old band back in the beer-stinking bar where the covers should have stayed.
 Could a couple of strong EPs been put out instead?
 Not when the album cost more per unit and the monster single compelled its purchase.
 Whatever other qualities that might now allow us to prise this disc from its commercial purposes, there is one thing it does tell us: it says, "we're shagged out but still moving.
 Keep listening."

 No comments: